iotaledger/integration-services/api/usage-audit-trail-bridge.md

 __TBD!__ _Remove subscription to a channel.
 The author or subscriber of a channel can remove a subscription from a channel.
 (A subscriber can only remove its own subscription)_

+### Basic usage approach

+1. Authenticate at API
+2. Create channel (this user becomes the author)
+3. Subscribe to channel as different user (this user becomes the subscriber)
+4. Authorize subscription to channel as author
+5. Subscriber writes to channel
+6. Author reads from channel
+7. Author writes to channel
+8. Subscriber reads from channel